 Are you looking for a quiet room for a restful sleep?
 Consider the location and the cost of the hostel.
 If it is near the heart of the nightlife in the city, expect roommates to come home drunk (even if that’s you!).
-If it is one of the cheapest option in the city, this will probably also attract younger travelers (think undergrads!).
+If it is one of the cheapest options in the city, this will probably also attract younger travelers (think undergrads!).
 This could be exactly what you’re looking for, but if it’s not then pick your hostel accordingly.

 My most common search criteria?

-First I enter my max cost per night (depends on the city, but usually $30) and minimum review rating (never below 8/10).
-Then I select air conditioning, security lockers, 24 hour reception, and free breakfast.
-Sometimes this narrows the search too much, but then I work backwards usually knocking free breakfast and air conditioning off the search until I get several good looking options to choose between.
+First, I enter my max cost per night (depends on the city, but usually $30) and minimum review rating (never below 8/10).
+Then I select air conditioning, security lockers, 24-hour reception, and free breakfast.
+Sometimes this narrows the search too much, but then I work backwards usually knocking free breakfast and air conditioning off the search until I get several good-looking options to choose between.

 My most important requirement is security.
 I travel with my laptop, cash, camera gear, and of course my passport.
-I need a locker to ease my anxiety about leaving this stuff behind (ie: if I go out to a bar I can’t take this stuff with me).
+I need a locker to ease my anxiety about leaving this stuff behind (ie: if I go out to a bar, I can’t take this stuff with me).
 Ideally, I prefer a good hostel-wide security situation (locking dorm room doors, locking main doors, etc).

 From here I look at the location on their map feature.
 The proximity to train or bus stations is so important to me.
 I would rather be further from a city’s main attractions and closer to transportation terminals if I have to make a choice.

 For example, some hostels are on the third floor or the doorway is down an alley.
-Hostel administration usually tell you these things, but getting the feedback from some one else who had to find it on their own can be such a help (it’s not always as simple as using Google Maps, especially if you don’t have international data).
+Hostel administration usually tell you these things, but getting the feedback from someone else who had to find it on their own can be such a help (it’s not always as simple as using Google Maps, especially if you don’t have international data).